The Exchange In-Place Hold & eDiscovery is a very powerful tool that can help us to accomplish three main tasks.

 The reasons for this ambiguity are:

-- The Exchange In-Place eDiscovery is a term that built upon and relate to many different parts and components in Exchange infrastructure and also, relates even to other Microsoft technologies and products such as SharePoint.
+- The Exchange In-Place eDiscovery is a term that built upon and relates to many different parts and components in Exchange infrastructure and also, relates even to other Microsoft technologies and products such as SharePoint.

 - The public information is not so clear, and there is not a lot of information that enables to understand the “big picture” which presents all the different Exchange Online components and infrastructures that relate to “In-Place eDiscovery”.